MarkUsProject/ai-autograding-feedback/promptfoo/README.md

   * `submission_file`: The student submission being graded.
   * `solution_file`: The instructor reference solution (used for comparison but never shown to the model).
+  * `description`: Optional human-readable label for the test case.

 You can define multiple tests under one scenario.
 The prompt will run on each `submission_file`, and the test runner can score the result based on differences from the `solution_file`.